topquark22/morseR24/README.md

 The morse24 supports two device IDs, selected by a jumper on pin A5.
 See the code for more details.

+## Radio power

+The radio power is set by jumpers on pins A0, A1.
+The default is MAX.
+See the code for more details.

 ## Example circuits

 ### External device control